What I do

 (& What I Don't Do)

-As a Metabolic Psychiatry and Ketogenic Therapy Peer Navigator, I support individuals who have decided to explore ketogenic therapy and metabolic approaches to mental health.
-My role is educational, empowerment, and peer-support based—I share resources, research, and lived experience to help you navigate lifestyle changes, track your progress, and collaborate effectively with your healthcare team.
+As a Metabolic Psychiatry and Ketogenic Therapy Peer Navigator, I support individuals who have already decided to explore ketogenic therapy and metabolic approaches to mental health.
+My role is collaborative, navigational, and peer-support based.
+I share resources, research, and lived experience to help you navigate lifestyle changes, process your metabolic health journey, and collaborate effectively with your healthcare team.

 I am not working in the role of a medical provider, dietitian, or psychotherapist in this context.